leakeyluse/social-network/README.md

 # Social Network
-Web server for a social network Using Typescript, Node.js, PostgreSQL
+Web server for a social network Using Typescript, Node.js, PostgreSQL.
+No interface, use with Postman, Insomnia or curl.

 # Usage
 ```